 National Blood Clot Alliance Mission

-The National Blood Clot Alliance is a 501(c) 3, non-profit, voluntary health organization headquartered in Vienna, Virginia.
+The National Blood Clot Alliance is a 501(c) 3, non-profit, voluntary health organization.
 The organization is dedicated to advancing the prevention, early diagnosis and successful treatment of life-threatening blood clots, such as deep vein thrombosis, pulmonary embolism, and clot-provoked stroke.
 NBCA foresees a future in which the number of those suffering and dying from blood clots in the United States is reduced significantly.
 Since 2007, more than $5 million has been raised by NBCA to support our education programs for patients/families, health professionals, and the general public, as well as programs of support and volunteer development directed at achieving targeted health behaviors and outcomes.
-NBCA’s website has grown from 55,000 visitors annually to an estimated 2 million per year during the span of the past six years, and the reach of the organization’s educational programs also has grown dramatically in recent years, with the rollout of several new programs and services that support NBCA’s mission.
+NBCA’s website has grown from 55,000 visitors annually to nearly 4 million per year during the span of the past six years, and the reach of the organization’s educational programs also has grown dramatically in recent years, with the rollout of several new programs and services that support NBCA’s mission.

 NBCA works on behalf of people who may be susceptible to blood clots, including people with clotting disorders, atrial fibrillation, cancer, traumatic injury, and risks related to surgery, lengthy immobility, childbirth, and birth control.
 NBCA accomplishes its mission through programs that build public awareness, educate patients and healthcare professionals, and that promote supportive public and private sector policy.

 As a patient-led, voluntary health advocacy organization, NBCA’s Board of Directors includes many members who have been affected by blood clots and AF, as well as other volunteers who are inspired to Stop the Clot® by lending their support to NBCA.
 The Board benefits from the active support of its distinguished Medical and Scientific Advisory Board (MASAB).
 MASAB members include many of the nation’s foremost experts focused in their clinical efforts on blood clots and blood clotting disorders.